 - Mixed with savory spices and served with pork chop

-- Layered with yogurt and granola for a filling parfait
+- Layered with yogurt or chia pudding and granola for a filling parfait

 - Sealed in puff pastry for easy, flaky hand pies